mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

 - Created an automated data collection system that pulls weather data every minute using Lambda
 - Built a resilient streaming pipeline using Kinesis services
 - Developed a streaming pipeline that:
     - Processes weather readings from three UK cities (expandable to more locations)
     - Automatically partitions data by location and time for efficient querying
 - Tested the pipeline by:
     - Monitoring real-time data flows through CloudWatch
     - Querying historical weather patterns using Athena
     - Creating analytical views for temperature trend analysis

 This workshop will provide practical experience with:
     - Infrastructure-as-code deployment using CloudFormation
     - Real-time data collection using Lambda and EventBridge
     - Stream processing with Kinesis Data Streams and Firehose
     - Data lake organisation and partitioning strategies
     - SQL analytics using Athena and Redshift
     - ETL workflow automation / orchestration using AWS Glue

 In this prototype, your pipeline will perform two main operations:
-1. **Real-time Processing**: Continuously collect and stream temperature data from multiple locations, helping operators monitor conditions that could impact turbine performance
+1. **Real-time Processing**: Continuously collect and stream temperature data from multiple locations, helping operators monitor conditions that could impact turbine performance.
-2. **Historical Analytics**: Automatically organise historical weather data in the data lake for analysing temperature patterns and optimising maintenance schedules
+2. **Historical Analytics**: Automatically organise historical weather data in the data lake for analysing temperature patterns and optimising maintenance schedules.

 By the end of the workshop, you will have built this architecture: